Skip to main content

 Who Gravity Filters Are Best For

 • Emergency preparedness — When the grid goes down and municipal water stops flowing, a gravity filter turns lake, river, or stored water into safe drinking water without relying on power or fuel.
+See our emergency preparedness water guide.

 • Large families and group settings — Countertop gravity systems hold two to four gallons and can serve four to eight people throughout the day.
 They are far more practical than individual squeeze filters for household use.